 - Enter your UNC Onyen user-id and Onyen password

-- To access the UNC endpoint.
-Enter “UNC, Research Computing, Datamover” in the ‘endpoint’ field.
-This endpoint is also called uncch#unc-rc-dm.
+- To access the UNC Collection.
+Enter “UNC, Research Computing, Datamover” in the ‘Collection’ field.

-- Next, you can either access your personal endpoint to transfer between your personal workstation/laptop and Research Computing storage.
-To setup your personal endpoint, see steps further below in Globus Connect Personal.
+- Next, you can either access your personal Collection to transfer between your personal workstation/laptop and Research Computing storage.
+To setup your personal endpoint Collection, see steps further below in Globus Connect Personal.

-- Access the “UNC, Research Computing, Datamover” endpoint (uncch#unc-rc-dm) endpoint a 2nd time to transfer data between various Research Computing storage such as /netscr and mass storage (~/ms/).
+- Access the “UNC, Research Computing, Datamover” Collection a 2nd time to transfer data internally between various Research Computing storage such as Scratch Space and Mass Storage (~/ms/).

-Please select your operating system from the list below for information on downloading and configuring the Globus Connect Personal workstation install and setting up your PC to be an endpoint.
+For information on downloading and configuring the Globus Connect Personal workstation install and setting up your PC to be an Collection.